 - demographic information: sex, date of birth, and history of residency in the area

 - work history: previous jobs, regular contact with certain chemicals

 - medical history: family history of cancer, genetic conditions, pregnancy history

 - health and health-care factors: previous treatment with radiation, tobacco use

 - external environment: physical access to the railway line, physical access to the former Domtar site, time spent outdoors in the neighbourhood, or sleep disturbance from environmental noise

-The questionnaire also includes a section where people can provide further information (for example, on outdoor air quality concerns or other health issues).
+The questionnaire also included a section where people could provide further information (for example, on outdoor air quality concerns or other health issues).

 Health precautions for current and former residents

 Until more is known from the epidemiology investigation, women who have lived in this area for 10 or more years should talk to their doctors about the risks and benefits of starting breast cancer screening at the age of 40.